Conservatory Prep Programs Wisconsin

 The Conservatory Prep Program gives students a comprehensive and unparalleled music education.
 Students receive individual instruction on their instrument, a small group class with peers, and a music theory class – to give them the tools to better understand the music that they are creating.

 Private lessons and Music Theory classes are available to register online individually.
 Conservatory Prep packages (private lessons, group class, music theory class) are not available for online registration.
 Please call Student Services at (414) 276- 5760 to register for your package.
-Our Band Beginnings package options are:

 Music Theory Classes